connorrothschild/v1/_posts/2020-01-04-adding-a-chart-in-your-tooltip.md

 ![West Virginia Image](../data/west-virginia.jpg)

-## So, how do I do it?
+## So, how do you do it?

 Great question!
 It's thankfully not that hard, but the payoff is huge.
-The shift from my old, boring tooltip to my new, sexy one took only a couple of hours, thanks to a few Stack Overflow answers and online resources.
+The shift from my old, boring tooltip to my new, sexy one took only a couple of hours, thanks to a few [Stack Overflow answers](https://stackoverflow.com/questions/43904643/add-chart-to-tooltip-in-d3) and [online examples](https://bl.ocks.org/maelafifi/ee7fecf90bb5060d5f9a7551271f4397).

 ### Step 1: Load `d3-tip`